CONTENT WARNING!

 - Mentions of racism

-In 2014, I’d been eagerly awaiting a new title in the Saints Row game series, particularly after realizing how much of an annoying and disappointing departure Saints Row: The Third felt like despite my previous enjoyment playing it.
-Then, when I was finally graced (or cursed) with one, it took what was originally a fairly whacky and cartoony gangster sim with realistic characters that a general audience could connect with and spiraled it out of control into an ’80s sci-fi nod-riddled clusterfuck of superpowers, aliens, simulated worlds, dubstep guns, and the Rem Lezar-inspired tentacle bat that continued to haunt me until I was able to turn it into a golf club in the PC version using mods.
-In the tradition of making villains less and less interesting since Saints Row 2, the main cast’s rivals devolved from a fractured eastern Asian crime family to a stuffy Belgian businessman and angry luchador to the most generically-written alien warlord in the history of fiction.
-I mean, I’ll gladly get crucified online for being grateful that I eventually got the 2022 reboot that marked the end of this cycle of over-the-top, self-indulgent madness.
-Anywho, Zinyak from Saints Row IV was clearly a very memorable extraterrestrial villain—a true competitor with the Predators and the Xenomorphs alike—but something about him… his uncharacteristically unmemorable design, dialogue, and lack of any real motivation… caused me to start missing another such antagonist that I’d become familiar with years back.
+In 2014, I’d been eagerly awaiting a new title in the Saints Row series after realizing how much of an obnoxious departure Saints Row: The Third started to feel like.
+Then, when I was finally graced (or cursed) with one, it took what was once a cartoony gangster RPG with memorable characters and spiraled it out of control into an ’80s nod-riddled clusterfuck of superpowers, aliens, simulated worlds, dubstep guns, and the Rem Lezar-inspired tentacle bat that still looms over me like death over a cancer patient.
+In the tradition of making villains decreasingly interesting since Saints Row 2, the main cast’s rivals devolved from a fractured East Asian crime family to a stuffy Belgian businessman and an angry luchador to the most generically written alien warlord in the history of fiction.
+Then again, wasn’t the more grounded 2022 reboot SO much worse than that?
+Remember how BORING it was?
+After all, Zinyak from Saints Row IV was clearly a very memorable extraterrestrial villain, a true competitor to the Predators and Xenomorphs alike, but… something about him, his… highly unmemorable design, dialogue, and motivation… which is, of course, to say there simply wasn’t motivation… caused me to start missing another such antagonist I’d grown up with well before any of that.

 Said my mom on the day of my birth.